Discover your potential at University of Tulsa – Student Profile: Aiken Sujana

 Things To Do About Town

 For a city not very well known globally, Tulsa is quite multicultural.
 Students can find food from all around the world here – Thai, Mexican, Italian, Indian, and more.
 Besides a wide range of culinary delights, TU offers many events and festivals for students and the local community.
 “My favorite event is the Wes Anderson Experience at the Philbrook Museum.
 I may be biased, but the best events in Tulsa happen to take place on TU campus,” Aiken boasts.
 Other events like International Night, Bazaar, Diwali, Saudi Night, Holi, Omani Night, Springfest, and Homecoming ensure that all students are entertained and have ample opportunity to mix with their peers.

 Extracurricular Activities at TU

 Aiken was the President of the Indonesian Student Association (ISATU) where he had the unique responsibility of being the ambassador of Indonesian people and culture to the rest of the university community.
-He worked hard to improve the organisation and make it more innovative, modern and creative.
+He worked hard to improve the organization and make it more innovative, modern, and creative.
 “It was a one-of-a-kind experience where I developed an increased appreciation towards the culture and ideals of Indonesia,” he says.
-All of his hard work paid off as the ISATU was recognised as the second best student organisation on TU campus.
+All of his hard work paid off as the ISATU was recognized as the second-best student organization on TU campus.

 Advantages Of a University Of Tulsa Education